KyleDottin/Bowling_Project/README.md

 # Bowling Project

-This project simulates a mini bowling game using a Raspberry Pi and an STM microcontroller.
+This school project simulates a mini bowling game using a Raspberry Pi and an STM microcontroller.
 The system:

 - Activate and detects platform movements using GPIO signals.
 - Captures images using the Raspberry Pi Camera.